-This is an extended version of the Novell bugzilla document defining terms used in filing bug reports together with some examples relevant for openSUSE and SUSE Linux Enterprise products in Novell's Bugzilla.
+This is an extended version of the SUSE bugzilla document defining terms used in filing bug reports together with some examples relevant for openSUSE and SUSE Linux Enterprise products in SUSE's Bugzilla.
 There should be no discrepancy between these two documents but if they are, please mention it on the opensuse-testing mailing list.

 - Prevents developers or testers from performing their jobs.
 Impacts the development process.